DanieleFalanga/Network_Infrastructures/Polverini/1.Optical Network/Optical Network.md

 Electronics plays a crucial role in performing the intelligent control and management functions.
 It is required at the **edge of the network** in order to adapt the signal entering in the optical domain and in the **core network** in order to **regenerate** the signal and perform wavelength conversion.

-There are three types of eletronic regeneration:
+There are three types of elettronic regeneration:
 ▶ 1R: regeneration (can be seen as an Optical Amplifier)
 	PRO: supports analog signals
 	CONS: poor performance
 ▶ 2R - regeneration with reshaping
 	PRO: offers transparency to bit rates
-	CONS: limits the number of regeneration steps allowed due to the accumulated jitter ▶ 3R - regeneration with retiming and reshaping
+	CONS: limits the number of regeneration steps allowed due to the accumulated jitter ▶ 3R - regeneration with re-timing and reshaping
 	PRO: produces a “fresh” copy of the signal
 	CONS: it eliminates transparency to bit rates and the framing protocols